-Keep in mind that these Joy-Con replacements are beefy and won’t work wirelessly.
-However, they have several programmable turbo buttons and come in significantly cheaper than first-party Joy-Con controllers.
+Remember that these Joy-Con replacements are beefy and won’t work wirelessly.
+However, they have several programmable turbo buttons and are significantly cheaper than first-party Joy-Con controllers.
 If you want the D-pad but not the bulk, HORI also sells a D-pad toting replacement for the left Joy-Con.

 Don’t miss: The best Nintendo Switch accessories